murondj/megr2156-design-portfolio/docs/assignments/A02/index.md

 With the design finalized, it is now time to solve the truss under load to determine if there are any inconsistencies with the previously calculated design.
 Solving each joint and member symbolically first will assist in determining symmetry.
 The values can be later substituted in.
 After solving the first two joints, the symmetry can clearly be seen as equal and opposite due to the applied loads, so only solving for the three joints on one side was necessary.
 Determining the zero force member where the loads were applied was also crucial in determining the members with the largest internal forces.
 After symbolically and numerically solving (shown below), the highest internal force members shown were the two added inner supports.
 These both carry a compressive and tensile load of 20.03 KN.

 Using this load of 20.03 KN, the minimum cross-sectional area of the truss can be calculated.
-Shown below, it can be seen that the final minimum area of the beams need to be 189.47 mm^2.
+Shown below, it can be seen that the final minimum area of the beams need to be **189.47 mm^2**.

+### Designing the Pins

+Now that the truss has been assembled, the members need to be linked at pin connections.
+When connecting members by pins, shear force is introduced into the structure at these pins.
 ## Decide
 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._